jobe-m/ownkeepass/README.md

 Status
 ------

-Beta release 0.9.3 available for early testers for the Jolla Phone [here] [1]
+Beta release 0.9.4 available for early testers for the Jolla Phone [here] [1]

 Current limitations/bugs:
+*   Recent database list on main page not saved on app closure
+*   Recent database list not properly updated after opening an entry differend than the top most
-*   Recent database list on main page not saved on app closure; Automatic opening of a database not yet working (switch below password field on Opening database page) (BUG #25)
+*   Automatic opening of a database not yet working (switch below password field on Opening database page)
 *   Not all help pages have meaningful content (REQ #6)
 *   Release build does not work on device (emulator not checked) (BUG #27)

-*   Keepass database cannot be opened with key file only password is working currently (BUG #26)
+I am currently preparing release 1.0 of ownKeepass for submission to Jolla Harbour.
+The status can be looked up [here] [6].

 What is this?
 -------------